mongodb/mongodbatlas-cloudformation-resources/cfn-resources/private-endpoint-aws/test/README.md

 ### Impact
 The following components use this resource and are potentially impacted by any changes.
 They should also be validated to ensure the changes do not cause a regression.
-- PrivateEndpoint L1 CDK constructor.
+- PrivateEndpoint L1 CDK constructor

 ### Resources (and parameters for local tests) needed to manually QA:
+These LDAP resources must be manually created.
-- AWS VPC and Subnet.
+- AWS VPC and Subnet

 ## Manual QA: